 Class size is limited per intake to ensure you receive the best instruction ratio.
-Our Effects Technical Director (FXTD) Program takes only 6-8 students per intake and the Advanced VFX Compositing Program accepts 8-12 students per intake.
+Our Effects Technical Director (FXTD) Program takes only 6-8 students per intake.
+Advanced VFX Compositing Program accepts 8-12 students per intake.
 Yearly intakes are March and September.
 The 4 month Lighting TD program accepts only 12 students per intake and intakes will run at various times throughout the year.

 Classes are limited to optimize student to instructor ratio.
 We want to make sure you are getting the most our of you experience here.
 Our instructors and Instructor assistants are full-time staff and they are invested in seeing you improve throughout the program

 Classes often reach their maximum student capacity six to twelve months in advance.
 If you are interested in applying to Lost Boys do not hesitate.

 Please note if you are international you will need time for processing your study visa application (a copy of the study visa approval letter is required 90 days before the program start date)

 *Student will also be required to have Medical Insurance for the duration of studies once they are in Canada.

 Ready to Apply?

 Below is a list of items you will need to gather

 - PROOF OF GRADUATION (High School or Post-Secondary) - Scan, photocopy, or snapshot of the school transcript

 - PROOF OF AGE - Scan, photocopy, or snapshot of birth certificate, passport or drivers license